alexeichhorn/YouTubeKit/README.md

 #### How It Works
 Since streams are often bound to the device's location or IP address, we can't simply use `youtube-dl` on a remote server and send back the stream urls.
 Instead, the server makes all HTTP requests through the requesting device.
 When starting remote extraction, the device opens a WebSocket connection to the remote server.
 The server then sends multiple HTTP request packets to the device.
 The device executes these on behalf of the server and returns the full response.
 The server then processes and extracts the stream urls and sends them back to the device.
 This ensures the retrieved stream urls are playable on your device.

-Currently, the default remote server is hosted by me.
-A way for you to host it yourself is coming soon.
+The default remote server is hosted by me on Cloudflare Workers.
+The server implementation is open source and available at [YouTubeKit-Server](https://github.com/alexeichhorn/YouTubeKit-Server/tree/cloudflare-worker), allowing you to host your own instance if desired.